MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Point to be tested.

  `pFlags`
  Pointer to an integer that receives information about the results of the test.
-See the explanation of the **flags** member of the [LVHITTESTINFO](http://msdn.microsoft.com/library/windows/desktop/bb774754) structure in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+See the explanation of the **flags** member of the [LVHITTESTINFO](http://msdn.microsoft.com/library/windows/desktop/bb774754) structure in the Windows SDK.

 ### Return Value
  The index of the item at the position specified by `pHitTestInfo`, if any, or -1 otherwise.